TexNevada/website/content/posts/mc-s05.md

 The server has been added to the modpack's server list.
 The server is however whitelisted.
 Make sure you have access to the server before you download the modpack.
 {{< /alert >}}

+First you need to install Java 17 if you don't already have it installed.
+The download link can be found at the top of the page under `Requirements`.
+Once you have installed Java 17, you need to download MultiMC.
+The download link can also be found at the top of the page under `Requirements`.

 Once you have downloaded MultiMC from the requirements above, you can install the modpack by following these steps:

 Press `Add Instance`